DanielMeixner/DevOpsHackEssentials/DevOpsHackChallenges.md

 # DevOps Challenge \#3 - Build Configuration for CI #
 In this challenge, you will set up a build definition for your project and configure it for continuous integration.
-If you need help check out the [Build Configuration Hints](/BuildConfiguration/BuildConfiguration.md).
+If you need help check out the [:blue_book: Build Configuration Hints](/BuildConfiguration/BuildConfiguration.md).
 ## What you get ##
 After this challenge you'll have a system set up where you can trigger a new build with every code change on a specific branch.
 This is the first step towards a full Continuous Integration / Continuous Deployment (CI/CD) pipeline.
 You'll learn how to modify build definitions, how to set triggers and how to add tasks which gives you a basic understanding of configuration options for VSTS.
 If you're working with CI already you might have set up a similar definition already in another tool like Jenkins or Bamboo.
 While it's always possible to trigger external systems or to integrate steps to activate e.g. Jenkins, in this challenge you'll set up a definition for usage of cloud builds orchestrated via VSTS.